Talamantez/arduino-node-d3-express/README.md

 ##Change the radius of a D3 circle using Arduino buttons.

 ###Circuit Layout
-Follow the layout from CIRC-7 [Pushing buttons] (http://oomlout.com/a/products/ardx/circ-07/) example from the Arduino starter kit, but use the arduino sketch included in this repo
+Follow the layout from CIRC-7 [Button Pushing] (http://oomlout.com/a/products/ardx/circ-07/) example from the Arduino starter kit, but use the arduino sketch included in this repo

 ###Usage